vbaconnet-ledger/developer-portal/_docs/NA/u_advanced_display_management.md

 }
 ```

-Great this works.
-Hu-oh but now the community also wants to be able to see the nonce for the transaction.
+Great, this works.
+But imagine the community also wants to be able to see the nonce for the transaction.
 But they want it to be optional.
-You know for *advanced* users.
+You know, for *advanced* users.

-Ok so back to work: we need a flow for the vanilla signature, as well as a flow for the vanilla signature where we show the nonce.
-Oh but wait we also need the option to display the nonce when there is arbitrary data to sign, so we **also** need the "data signature" flow **and** the "data signature + nonce" flow.
+We then need a flow for the vanilla signature, as well as a flow for the vanilla signature where we show the nonce.
+We also need the option to display the nonce when there is arbitrary data to sign, so we **also** need the "data signature" flow **and** the "data signature + nonce" flow.

 ``` c
 // The standard signature, nothing has changed.